EloquentOps/retool-ai-chat-plus/README.md

 - Maintaining widget data structure integrity

 **Best Practice**: Use OpenAI GPT-4.1 for optimal results, especially in production environments.

+We've experienced a good compromise of reliability and cost with  OpenAI o3-mini

 ### Agent Architecture Best Practices